• Skip to primary navigation

 Being Mindful of Negative Thoughts

-Even for people who are sober long-term, negative feelings can catch you off guard.
-Then, when hopelessness or escapism sinks in, many addicts are driven by these feelings to start using again.
+Even for people who are sober long-term, negative feelings can show up in surprising ways.
+When hopelessness or escapism sinks in, many people are driven to start using again.

-MBRP teaches addicts to be more aware of these feelings and, instead of trying to escape, allow themselves to fully experience the feelings so they can understand how they’re brought on and how they manifest.
-Once a person is fully present and aware of the negative thoughts’ paths to their psyche, they can develop strategies to overcome them.
+MBRP therapy teaches people to be more aware of these feelings and allow themselves to fully experience them so they can understand how and why they manifest.
+Once a person is fully present and aware of how negative thoughts occur and take hold in their mind, they can develop strategies to overcome them.

 Being Mindful of the Effect of Cravings

 Cravings are something we can’t control, but if we’re mindful of their presence, we can more easily resist their effects on the brain.
-Cravings can effectively rewire the risk-reward system in the brain by lowering inhibitions, making us impulsive.
+Cravings can effectively rewire the risk-reward system in the brain by lowering inhibitions and making people more impulsive.
 A mindful way to approach this effect is to be fully aware of it and understand the consequences that result from impulsive behavior.

 The Dialect of Mindful RP

-Features of MBRPThere are several terms you’re likely to hear if you step into a community where MBRP — or mindfulness in general — is being practiced.
+Here are several terms you may hear where MBRP — or mindfulness in general — is being practiced.

 Urge Surfing

-In recovery, cravings and urges for any addictive substance or behavior tend to come in waves, but most addicts do their best to suppress these waves.
-In circles that have embraced mindfulness for recovery or just as a healthier lifestyle, they refer to “urge surfing” as the practice of working with the cravings instead of fighting them, like a surfer with a wave.
+In recovery, cravings and urges for any addictive substance or behavior tend to come in waves, but most people struggling with addiction do their best to suppress these waves.
+In circles that have embraced mindfulness for recovery or just as a healthier lifestyle, the practice of working with the cravings instead of fighting them is called “urge surfing.”
+The person metaphorically rides these cravings like a surfer rides waves.

 Mindful Meditation